akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/GPO-Drive-Mapping/README.md

 ---

-### 7. Testing & Validation
+### 7. Testing & Validation Section

-On CLIENT01:

-Run:
+To test the configuration, I logged into the client machine and forced a Group Policy update:

 gpupdate /force

-Then log off and log back in.

-Verify that the mapped drive appears under "This PC" → Network locations.
+After logging off and back in, I checked "This PC" to confirm whether the drive was mapped.

 ---

 ## ✅ Result

-The HR drive (H:) was automatically mapped for the user.
+The HR drive (H:) was automatically mapped for the user.The HR drive (H:) appeared automatically on the client machine after login.

+This confirmed that the Group Policy and security group targeting were working as expected.

 ![Mapped Drive](./screenshots/hr-drive-mapped.png)

 ---

-## 🔍 Troubleshooting Scenario
+## 🔍 Troubleshooting Section

-### Issue:
-Drive not appearing

-### Possible Causes:
+To troubleshoot the issue, I checked a few key things:

-- User not in HR-Drive-Access group
+- I verified that the user was added to the HR-Drive-Access group
-- Group Policy not applied
+- I forced a Group Policy update using gpupdate /force
-- Incorrect permissions
+- I logged off and back on to allow the policy to apply

+After these steps, the drive appeared correctly.

+This reminded me that Group Policy changes often require a logoff/logon cycle before they take effect.

-### Resolution:
+### Resolution

-The issue was resolved by performing the following steps:
+To resolve the issue, I checked the most likely causes step by step.

-- Verified that the user was correctly added to the **HR-Drive-Access** security group
+First, I confirmed that the user was part of the **HR-Drive-Access** security group, since access to the drive is controlled through group membership.

-- Forced Group Policy update using `gpupdate /force`
+Next, I forced a Group Policy update using:

+gpupdate /force

-- Logged off and back on to ensure policy application
+After that, I logged off and back on to allow the policy to apply properly.

-### Outcome:
+### Outcome

-The Group Policy was successfully applied, and the HR network drive (H:) was automatically mapped on the client machine.
+After logging back in, the HR drive (H:) appeared automatically on the client machine.

-This confirmed that access control and GPO configuration were functioning as expected.
+This confirmed that the GPO and security group targeting were working as expected.

-This demonstrates how Group Policy relies on user logon cycles to apply configuration changes in a domain environment.
+This also reminded me that Group Policy changes often require a logoff/logon cycle before they fully take effect.

 ---

 ## 📊 Business Impact

-- Centralized access management through Group Policy
-- Reduced manual configuration across multiple endpoints
-- Improved security using role-based (group-based) access control
-- Scalable solution for growing organizations
-- Reduced human error in user access provisioning
+In a real environment, setting this up manually on each computer would take time and could lead to errors.

+Using Group Policy makes the process automatic, consistent, and easier to manage, especially as the number of users grows.

 ---

 ## 🔐 Security Considerations

-Access to the shared folder is controlled using Active Directory security groups rather than assigning permissions directly to users.
+Access to the shared folder is controlled using security groups instead of assigning permissions directly to users.

-This approach:

-- Follows the principle of least privilege
-- Simplifies permission management
-- Enhances auditability and compliance
+This makes it easier to manage access and reduces the risk of giving the wrong permissions.

 ---

 ## 🧠 Skills Demonstrated

-- Group Policy (GPO) configuration
+- Configured Group Policy to automate drive mapping across domain users
-- Active Directory security group management
+- Used Active Directory security groups to control access to shared resources
-- Network drive mapping
+- Implemented network drive mapping using GPO preferences
-- Access control implementation
+- Applied item-level targeting to restrict access based on group membership
+- Troubleshot Group Policy issues using gpupdate and login cycle testing
-- Windows Server administration
+- Worked with Windows Server tools to manage users, groups, and policies
-- Enterprise IT automation

 ---

 ## 💡 Key Takeaway

-Using Group Policy with security groups allows organizations to automate access control efficiently and securely.
+This lab showed me how powerful Group Policy can be for automating user access.

+Instead of configuring each system manually, using GPO with security groups makes access easier to manage, more consistent, and less prone to errors.

 ---

 ## ✅ Conclusion

-This lab demonstrates how enterprise IT teams automate resource access using Group Policy, improving efficiency and security in a domain environment.

----

-## 🚀 Portfolio Value

-This project reflects real-world IT support and system administration tasks using enterprise tools and best practices.
+Overall, this lab helped me understand how drive mapping is handled in real enterprise environments.

+It reinforced how Group Policy and security groups work together to automate access and reduce manual work for IT teams.